wasabi39/kaiserreich-nlp/README.md

 3) The sentiment (i.e. connotations, emotions) of each sentence is then analyzed using a BERT-model.

-4) An overview of the sentiment analysis is saved to output_results, the full analysis is saved to datasets_with_sentiments, and plots showing changes to the sentiment during the period 1871-1918 is saved to output_stacked_area_chart.
+4) An overview of the sentiment analysis is saved to output_results, the full analysis is saved to datasets_with_sentiments, and plots showing changes to the sentiment during the period 1871-1918 are saved to output_stacked_area_chart.

 The above process was used to research many different terms - e.g. *Afrika*, *Osteuropa* and *Klima*.
 After all of this, a topic modelling was carried out to really dig into what contexts *Mitteleuropa* is used in.
 The topic_modelling.py script does the following: